canonical/k8s-snap/docs/src/snap/explanation/epa.md

 -  **Node Feature Discovery (NFD)**: Node Feature Discovery can be used to label nodes with their HugePages capabilities.
 This enables scheduling decisions to be based on the available HugePages resources.
--  **Resource Quotas and Limits**: Kubernetes enables the definition of resource quotas and limits to control the allocation of HugePages across namespaces.
+-  **Resource quotas and limits**: Kubernetes enables the definition of resource quotas and limits to control the allocation of HugePages across namespaces.
    This helps in managing and isolating resource usage effectively.
--  **Monitoring and Metrics**: Kubernetes provides tools and integrations (e.g., Prometheus, Grafana) to monitor and visualise HugePages usage across the cluster.
+-  **Monitoring and metrics**: Kubernetes provides tools and integrations (e.g., Prometheus, Grafana) to monitor and visualise HugePages usage across the cluster.
 This helps in tracking resource utilisation and performance.
    Metrics can include HugePages allocation, usage and availability on each